elyra-ai/elyra/docs/source/user_guide/pipelines.md

            - The value is ignored when the pipeline is executed locally.
          - **Environment variables**
            - A list of environment variables to be set in the container that executes the Jupyter notebook or script.
 Format: `ENV_VAR_NAME=value`.
 Entries that are empty (`ENV_VAR_NAME=`) or malformed are ignored.
-         - **Data volume**
+         - **Data volumes**
            - A list of [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) to be mounted into the container that executes the Jupyter notebook or script.
 Format: `/mnt/path=existing-pvc-name`.
 Entries that are empty (`/mnt/path=`) or malformed are ignored.
 Entries with a PVC name considered to be an [invalid Kubernetes resource name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names) will raise a validation error after pipeline submission or export.
            - The referenced PVCs must exist in the Kubernetes namespace where the generic pipeline nodes are executed.
            - Data volumes are not mounted when the pipeline is executed locally.
          - **Kubernetes secrets**
            - A list of [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) to be accessed as environment variables during Jupyter notebook or script execution.
 Format: `ENV_VAR=secret-name:secret-key`.
 Entries that are empty (`ENV_VAR=`) or malformed are ignored.
 Entries with a secret name considered to be an [invalid Kubernetes resource name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names) or with [an invalid secret key](https://kubernetes.io/docs/concepts/configuration/secret/#restriction-names-data) will raise a validation error after pipeline submission or export.
            - The referenced secrets must exist in the Kubernetes namespace where the generic pipeline nodes are executed.
            - Secrets are ignored when the pipeline is executed locally.
-For remote execution, in the case where a node has a Kubernetes secret and an environment variable with the same name, the Kubernetes secret will be preferred and the corresponding environment variable will be removed from the list.
+For remote execution, if an environment variable was assigned both a static value (via the 'Environment Variables' property) and a Kubernetes secret value, the secret's value is used.

 #### Adding nodes